-Home to some of the most grand prehistoric monuments which dates back to 1300 BC, like Taula, Cales Coves of Menorca, the island also hosts rich varieties of wildflowers, insects, birds, and reptiles.
+Home to some of the grandest prehistoric monuments which date back to 1300 BC, like Taula, and Cales Coves of Menorca, the island also hosts rich varieties of wildflowers, insects, birds, and reptiles.

-Tip: Get around the island with easy with Menorca Taxi.
+Tip: Get around the island with ease with Menorca Taxi.

 2. Gran Canaria

-A heaven for any photographer, Gran Caneria boasts a variety of landscape, hence giving it the name of the “Miniature Continent”.
-The beaches, white sand dunes, and green ravines gives the island a picturesque view.
+A heaven for any photographer, Gran Canaria boasts a variety of landscapes, hence giving it the name of the “Miniature Continent”.
+The beaches, white sand dunes, and green ravines give the island a picturesque view.

 Activities like hiking, surfing, and golfing, make it a perfect family and adventurous destination.
-The island is also home to some primitive cave villages and 32 Natural Protected Area most notably Rural Park of Nublo and The Doramas Jungle.
+The island is also home to some primitive cave villages and 32 Natural Protected Areas most notably the Rural Park of Nublo and The Doramas Jungle.

 Tip: Best way to see the island is by car.
 You can book your taxi for Gran Canaria here.